Code-Institute-Submissions/artontray-PROJECT4/README.md

 ## Edit Profile

-User can Edit Profile anytime and as many time as User want.
+User can Edit Profile anytime and as many time as User wants.

 For that, click on the button "Edit profile" :